pleabargain/chat-deepseek-ui-1/README.md

 https://github.com/pleabargain/chat-deepseek-ui-1

+## getting this going
+It took a while to get this going.
+The original repo was not working for me.
+I spent quite a bit of time trying to get it working.

 A simple web-based chat interface powered by Ollama's DeepSeek model.
 This tool provides an interactive, real-time chatting experience with the assistant, using Streamlit for the frontend.
 The assistant processes and streams responses back to the user, ensuring a seamless and engaging interaction.

 ## System Architecture